The Yard Milkshake Bar Update | Shark Tank Season 11

 Then they start to talk numbers, and it seems that doubt falls away for the sharks.
 It turns out that The Yard is having trouble keeping up with demand from customers.

-The extravagant shakes retail from $14 to $50, for their largest size.
-Additionaly, they cost between $4-$9 to make.
+The extravagant shakes retail from $14 all the way up to $50 for their largest size and cost between $4-$9 to make.

-Profit margins on the stores are around 25-28%, which especially pleases Mark.
-Total sales on their flagship stores are around $1.4 million. and at the time of filming, they have 4 locations throughout Alabama.
+Profit margins on the stores are around 25-28%, which pleases the sharks, especially Mark.
+Total sales in their flagship stores are around $1.4 million. and at the time of filming, they have four locations throughout Alabama.

 This all sounds amazing to the sharks until Logan and Chelsea reveal that their deal would be for equity in new franchise locations only.